A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games: Notation and Definitions

-Consider an assessment $(\mu,\sigma)$, where $\mu$ is a belief system and $\sigma$ is a behavioral strategy profile.
-The belief system specifies, for each player, a conditional distribution over the set of type profiles conditional on each \emph{public history}.
-Following the spirit of the cursed equilibrium, for player $i$ at the public history $h^{t-1}$, we define the \emph{average behavioral strategy profile of the other players} as:
+An \textit{assessment} is denoted by $(\mu,\sigma)$, where $\mu$ is a belief system and $\sigma$ is a behavioral strategy profile.
+The belief system specifies, for each type of each player, a conditional distribution over the set of type profiles of other players at each public history.
+Following the spirit of the cursed equilibrium, for type $\theta_{i}$ player $i$ at public history $h^{t-1}$, we define the \emph{average behavioral strategy profile of the other players} as:

 for any $i\in N$, $\theta_{i} \in\Theta_{i} $ and $h^{t-1}\in\mathcal{H} ^{t-1}$.

 A $\chi$-CSE is parameterized by a single parameter $\chi\in[0,1]$.
 Instead of thinking the other players are using $\sigma_{-i}$, a $\chi$-cursed type $\theta_{i}$ player $i$ would believe they are using a $\chi$-weighted average of the average behavioral strategy and the true behavioral strategy: